d12frosted/elpa-mirror/gnu/corfu-readme.txt

     styled SVG icons based on monochromatic icon sets like material design.

-  • [corfu-doc]: The corfu-doc package displays the candidate documentation in a popup next to the Corfu popup, similar to `company-quickhelp'.

   • [pcmpl-args]: Extend the Eshell/Shell Pcomplete mechanism with support for many more commands.
 Similar to the Fish shell, Pcomplete uses man page parsing to dynamically retrieve the completions and